AdobeDocs/campaign.en/help/v8/reporting/cube-best-practices.md

 ---
 product: campaign
-title: Best practices for cubes
+title: Implementation and best practices with cubes
-description: Learn best practices when working with cubes in Adobe Campaign
+description: Learn best practices when implementing cubes in Adobe Campaign
 feature: Reporting
 ---
-# Best practices for cubes{#cube-best-practices}
+# Implementation and best practices with cubes{#cube-best-practices}

 ## Data binning {#data-binning}

-Binning enables you to simplify data display by grouping values according to criteria.
+Use data binning to simplify data display by grouping values according to criteria.
 Depending on the information available to you, you can define age groups, group email domains together, restrict to a value enumeration, explicitly restrict the data to display and group all other data in a dedicated line or column, etc.

 Overall, three types of binning are available: